I scream, you scream, we all scream for…LASAGNA!

 - Rinse salted eggplant slices well and dry thoroughly between two clean absorbent towels.
 Lay a baking sheet on top and place something heavy on top to absorb excess moisture.

-- Arrange slices on 1-2 baking sheets in an even layer and drizzle with a little olive or grape seed oil.
-Bake in a 425 degree F oven for 13-15 minutes.
+- Arrange slices on 1-2 baking sheets in an even layer and drizzle with a little olive oil.
+Bake in a 425 degree F (218 C) oven for 13-15 minutes.
 Remove from oven and reduce oven heat to 375 degrees F (190 C).

 - While eggplant is baking, add marinara sauce and water to a large saucepan and bring to a low boil over medium heat.
 Then add rinsed lentils and lower heat to a simmer (low) and cook loosely covered (to prevent splattering), stirring occasionally, for about 15-20 minutes or until lentils are tender.